cheahjs/palworld-save-tools/README.md

 ## Development philosophy

 - No additional dependencies.
 Scripts should run with a default install of Python.
 Distributing binary builds of Python is laden with AV false positives.
+    - Optional dependencies are allowed, for example switching out the stdlib's JSON library for something more performant.
 - Correctness of the conversion process is more important than performance.
 SAV > JSON > SAV should yield bit-for-bit identical files (pre-compression).

 ## Projects that make use of palworld-save-tools